Today’s post is dedicated to food.

 - Oh sweet, the National Beef Association just confirmed that another study found that saturated fat is super healthy and we should all be eating more of it.
 Who’s up for a BBQ at my place?

-I’m being shitty – but it’s not far off.
+I’m being shitty here – but it’s not far off from the truth.

 The fact is, eating a diet that relies heavily on animal protein and avoids healthy unprocessed carbohydrates like whole grains and beans is not healthy.